Debashree Roy: Profusion of roles (1976—2007)

 After Roy separated from Chatterjee, she refused to play any female lead opposite the actor.
 Which in turn leaves an ample scope to her two strong rivals Rituparna Sengupta and Satabdi Roy who became choices opposite Chatterjee in most of his films in late 1990s.
-In 1997, Roy had two releases opposite Chiranjit Chakraborty – Prabhat Roy's Jiban Jouban and Dulal Bhowmik's Yoddha both of which were commercially successful.
+Chiranjeet Chakraborty chose her for the female lead of his directorial venture Bhoy (1996).
+The film is inspired by Sleeping with the Enemy (1991).
+In 1997, Roy had two releases opposite Chiranjeet Chakraborty – Prabhat Roy's Jiban Jouban and Dulal Bhowmik's Yoddha both of which were commercially successful.
 She gave birth to speculation and controversy for her role as Tishyarakshita in Nitish Roy's Samarpan aired on Zee Tv.

 She portrayed the role of Sarada Devi in Swami Vivekananda (1998).
 She appeared in Tapan Sinha's Bengali film Ajab Ganyer Ajab Katha (1998), under the banner of Shree Venkatesh Films.
 She appeared in a cameo role in Tapan Sinha's Hindi film Daughters of This Century (1999).
 In 1999, she appeared in Rituparno Ghosh's Asukh, landing the character of Rohini Choudhury, an actress who is suspicious by nature and begins to suspect her father to be an HIV positive due to some illegitimate relation she is not aware of.

 The film became a commercial as well as a major critical success.
 It won her Bengal Film Journalists' Association – Best Actress Award in 2000.

-In 2000, Roy appeared in Debanjali which became a major success at box office.
+In 2000, Roy appeared in Debanjali which was debacle at box office.

 She appeared in Subrata Sen's Ek Je Achhe Kanya (2001), which was major commercial success.
 She was paired with Sabyasachi Chakrabarty in this film.
 She appeared in Goutam Ghose's much acclaimed Bengali film Dekha (2001), alongside Soumitra Chatterjee.
 She featured in Prashant Bal's Hindustani Sipahi (2002).
 In 2002, she appeared in Bappaditya Bandopadhyay's much acclaimed film Shilpantar.
 She played the character of a woman who works in a circus and draws masses by her act of eating raw live snakes or hens.
 In the same year, she played the character of Kadambari Devi in Sukanta Ray's film Chhelebela, alongside Jisshu Sengupta playing Rabindranath Tagore.